-1.0 PURPOSE OF THIS MANUAL
+1 PURPOSE OF THIS MANUAL

-This manual describes the installation and operation of Novatec's FX2 Series Material Conveying System controller.
+This manual describes the installation and operation of the Novatec FX3 Series Material Conveying System controller.
 Before installing this product, please read this guide and any additional guides associated with the system's auxiliary equipment.